adrian-soch/cas726/README.md

-# cas726 - Occupancy Mapping

-Implementation of occupancy mapping algorithm.
-Validated with turtlebot4 simulation in Gazebo.
+# Robotics Algorithm Implementations

+## cas726

+This package contains the following modules:
+- occpancy grid mapping
+- lankmard-based mapping

 > Note: Code is for educational purposes and is not optimized for performance

+## obj_extractor

+This package contains an object detection module.

+## cas726_interfaces

+This contains message and service definitions.